 The term and bridging loans are repayable within 36 months from date they were first disbursed.
 The repayment amount varies according to the sales value of the development project by way of redemption settlement.
-For the purpose of maturity profile's disclosure, the repayment of these loans are assumed to take place at the 36th month after disbursement.
+For the purpose of maturity profile's disclosure, the repayment of these loans are assumed to take place at the 36th month after the first disbursement of the term loan.